-Parts 1 through 6 are offered Monday through Friday in the first and second full weeks of February, May, August and November each year.
+Parts 1 through 6 are offered via Pearson VUE testing centers on a year round schedule.
 Candidates may select the day, time and location that meet their particular schedule.
 Candidates who have passed Parts 1 through 5 may, if a test site is available, may take Part 6 in the same cycle after they passed the last of Parts 1 through 5.
 (Due to the short time frame for this extended registration, there is no guarantee a site will be available.)
+Part 6 is offered Monday thru Friday in the first and second full weeks of February, May, August and November each year.

 Candidates are allowed 80 minutes for each part when taking Parts 1 through 5, including 5 minutes for administrative purposes.
 Part 6 has a four hour time period, including 5 minutes for administrative purposes.
 The 10 minute break is not include in the four hour time frame.

 Candidates can cancel exams up to 24 hours prior to the scheduled exam by calling Pearson VUE directly.
 Candidates failing to show up for scheduled exams, or calling less than 24 hours prior to their scheduled exam, forfeit any fees paid.